Idaho delays execution of serial killer Thomas Eugene Creech after failed lethal injection attempts

 The Idaho Department of Corrections said its death warrant for Creech would expire, and that it was considering next steps.

-The execution was to be Idaho’s first in 12 years.
-Six Idaho officials, including Attorney General Raul Labrador, and four news media representatives, including an Associated Press reporter, were on hand to witness the attempt.
+Creech's attorneys filed a flurry of late appeals hoping to forestall his execution.
+They included claims that his clemency hearing was unfair, that it was unconstitutional to kill him because he was sentenced by a judge rather than a jury and that he received ineffective assistance of counsel.

-Creech’s attorneys filed a flurry of late appeals hoping to forestall his execution or have his sentence converted to life without release.
-They included claims that his clemency hearing was unfair, that it was unconstitutional to kill him because he was sentenced by a judge rather than a jury, and that he received ineffective assistance of counsel.
+But the courts found no grounds for leniency.
+Creech's last chance — a petition to the U.S. Supreme Court — was denied a few hours before the scheduled execution Wednesday.

-But judges in four courts who reviewed the petitions found no grounds for leniency.
+On Tuesday night, Creech spent time with spent time with his wife at the Idaho Maximum Security Institution south of Boise and ate a last meal including fried chicken, mashed potatoes, gravy and ice cream.

 A group of about 15 protesters had gathered outside the prison Wednesday, at one point singing “Amazing Grace.”